stewartweiss/ossd_resources/opensourcelinks.md

 sofwtare license issued by a company called Redis, that has sparked a controversy.
 The addendum limits commercial reuse of the licensed work.

+* [choosealicense.com](https://choosealicense.com/) is a website that guides you through a question and answer process to the right license, and then displays the license text.

 ## Contributing to Open Source Projects

 These are links to websites with advice about how to contribute  to